 - 8.0 Objectives

 - 8.1 Introduction

 - 8.2 What is Fiscal Decentralisation

 - 8.3 Fiscal Federalism in India

-- 8.4 Fiscal federalism: constitutional provision:-
+- 8.4 Fiscal federalism: constitutional provision

 - 8.5.
 Constitutional provisions regarding distribution of financial powers between the state and the centre

 - 8.6.
 Centre- state financial relations: An overview

 - 8.7.
 Problem of states' Finances in India

 - 8.7.
 Demand for fiscal autonomy by the states

 - 8.8.
 Conclusion

 The Chapter will help us understand distribution of financial powers between States and the Centre.
-Function it will shed light on the Centre-State financial relations in India.
-Lastly, it will discuss problems of Finances in India and its impact on development.
+Further it will shed light on the Centre-State financial relations in India.
+Lastly, it will discuss problems of Finances in India.